← Back to reviews

 The end of the whistle, so you can get a good look at the decorative ring there, and how well finished everything is.

-Sound clips of the whistle:
+Sound clips

-Video clips of the whistle:
+Video clips

 Tone: This whistle was advertised as "pure" by the person I got it from, but I'm not sure I'd use that word to describe the tone.
 It's definitely doesn't have that "scratchy" kind of complexity that a Generation, Sindt or Feadog has.
 It doesn't have a reedy quality either.
 And it doesn't have much start-of-note chiff.
 But it definitely has tone chiff throughout it's sound.
 There's a subtle musical windiness that can be heard, making the sound more complex than purer instruments like the Burke Al-Pro or the Hoover line.